The Short Version:

 Mark –Works with the Japanese Sign Language Bible translation project

-The Need: As most Deaf have never heard Japanese, they learn it as a second language and have difficulty reading their written Japanese Bibles.
+The Need: As most Deaf have never heard Japanese, they learn it as a second language and many have difficulty reading their written Japanese Bibles.

 · Helped start ViBi (Video Bible), a Japanese Sign Language Bible Translation project, in 1993